bfrg/vim-qf-diagnostics/README.md

 ## Configuration

-The appearance of the popup window, the signs and text highlights can be configured through the variable `g:qfdiagnostics`.
+The appearance of the popup window, the signs and text highlightings can be configured through the variable `g:qfdiagnostics`.
 For all supported entries, see `:help qf-diagnostics-config`, and `:help qf-diagnostics-examples` for a few examples.